mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 - Gateway discovery using UPnP is *under development* and will be available only for IP gateways supporting UPnP
 - For the moment the OpenWebNet IP gateway should be added manually from PaperUI or in the .things file (see [Configuring BUS/SCS Gateway](#configuring-bus-scs-gateway) below)
 - IP and passoword (if needed) must be configured
-- Once the gateway is added manually as a Thing, a second discovery request from Inbox will discover BUS devices
+- Once the gateway is added manually as a Thing, a second Scan request from Inbox will discover BUS devices
-- BUS/SCS Dimmers must be ON and dimmed (30-100%) at time of discovery, otherwise they will be discovered as simple On/Off switches
+- BUS/SCS Dimmers must be ON and dimmed (30-100%) during a Scan, otherwise they will be discovered as simple On/Off switches
     - *KNOWN ISSUE*: In some cases dimmers connected to a F429 Dali-interface are not automatically discovered

-If a Ligthing or CEN Scenario item cannot be discovered automatically, then, while item search is still active (spinning arrow in Inbox), activate the physical device (for example push a Scenario buton) to make it discoverable by the binding (*discovery by activation*).
+If a Ligthing or CEN Scenario item cannot be discovered automatically, while a Scan is still active (spinning arrow in Inbox), activate the physical device (for example push a Scenario button, or dim the dimmer) to have it discovered by the binding (*discovery by activation*).

 If a device cannot be discovered automatically it's always possible to add them manually, see [Configuring Devices](#configuring-devices).

 ### Wireless (ZigBee) Discovery